01 of 04

 Camping is also available nearby in Sequoia National Forest's Hume Lake Ranger District.

 Reservations For Federal Sites Anywhere

 You can make reservations for campgrounds in the national parks, in Sequoia National Forest and other locations administered by the U.S. Government at one website.
 You can reserve up to six months ahead - and up to a year for group sites that accommodate seven people or more.

 Here's how: search for "SEQUOIA & KINGS CANYON NATIONAL PARKS" at recreation.gov.
 Select the Campgrounds box on... the left to see them all.
 They even include sites that don't take reservations.

 Their map is also helpful, but use it with caution.
 Places that appear too close may not be because of mountains in between.
 For example, Onion Valley is about 5 miles from Cedar Grove on the map, but it's a 360-mile drive around the mountains to get there.Continue to 3 of 4 below.

 Just outside the park's south gate is the town of Three Rivers.
 You'll find several campgrounds and RV parks in the area:

-The hideaway has over 40 sites and three cabins and they say they're the closest RV park to Sequoia.
+Three Rivers Hideaway: The hideaway has over 40 Rv and tent sites, and three cabins and they say they're the closest RV park to Sequoia.

 04 of 04